RidaNaz/TypeScript/04_function/README.md

 processUserInput(greet); // Output: Hello, John Doe
 ```

-* greet is a function that takes a string and logs a greeting message.
+* Greet is a function that takes a string and logs a greeting message.
-* processUserInput is a function that takes another function (callback) as an argument and calls it with a simulated user input.
+* ProcessUserInput is a function that takes another function (callback) as an argument and calls it with a simulated user input.
-* greet is passed as the callback to processUserInput and is called with the name "John Doe".
+* Greet is passed as the callback to processUserInput and is called with the name "John Doe".